Syrian child refugees making British clothes in Turkey: BBC investigation

 The company said it had instructed an urgent and unannounced audit of the concerned facilities after the BBC's notification.
 "Under no circumstances was the use of child labor of Syrian workers detected," she said.

-An ASOS spokeswoman said: "It’s a subject we take incredibly seriously.
+An ASOS spokeswoman on Monday said: "It’s a subject we take incredibly seriously.
 But it would be wrong for us to comment on reporting we haven’t seen."

+A spokeswoman from Inditex, which owns Zara, said the company had investigated Panorama's report.
+"The factory BBC refers to - Goreteks - is a laundry that had already been audited by Inditex before Panorama's filming took place.
+It is currently the subject of improvement measures," she said.

+The Inditex audit process was "a highly effective way of monitoring and improving conditions for workers," she said.
+"We strongly reject any suggestion to the contrary."

-Turkey has been a main entrypoint for refugees from the ongoing conflict in Syria, with three million estimated to be living there.
-Ankara in March signed a deal with the EU to stem the flow of refugees into the bloc.
+Turkey has been a main entry point for refugees from the conflict in Syria, with three million of them estimated to be living there.
+Ankara signed a deal with the European Union in March to stem the flow of refugees into the bloc.

 A Reuters investigation this year also found evidence of Syrian refugee children in Turkey working in clothes factories in illegal conditions.

-(Reporting by Helen Reid; Editing by Toby Chopra)
+Reporting by Helen Reid; Editing by Tom Heneghan